Netflix rival Redbox starts movie streaming this month

-Kiosk operator Redbox will launch an instant video streaming service that starts at $6 a month, providing another challenge to dominant movie rental company Netflix Inc (NFLX.O) in the battle for home entertainment dollars.
+Kiosk operator Redbox will launch an instant video streaming service that starts at $6 (3.7 pounds) a month, providing another challenge to dominant movie rental company Netflix Inc in the battle for home entertainment dollars.

 "Redbox Instant by Verizon" will start selling subscriptions through a limited beta test later this month, the companies said in a statement on Wednesday.